-The future makes investors nervous, so they rely on two things to find the strength they need to make tough decisions: the market’s recent track record, and signs of unanimity.
+The Look Back Effect exists because the future is always uncertain.
+Uncertainty makes investors nervous, so they look back a few years — and they look to each other — to decide what to do.
 This behavior gives rise to The Look Back Effect, when valuation becomes the slave of past performance and consensus.

 THERE are two kinds of valuation in the stock market.
 There’s intrinsic value, a metric like Brock Value, which tells you where the market should be trading, and then there’s the actual valuation, which is set by supply and demand.